 TCAT's academic mission is to engage undergraduate design and engineering students in participatory design and inclusive design practices.

-- The Taskar Center for Accessible Technology engages University of Washington students, faculty, and the surrounding community in the creation of a sustainable social enterprise for the development, deployment and support of access technologies.
+- The Taskar Center for Accessible Technology engages University of Washington students, faculty, and an engaged community in the creation of a sustainable social enterprise for the development, deployment and support of accessible technologies.

-- TCAT leverages novel tools, sensors, chips, interfaces, open source software and actuators that are inexpensive and readily available to facilitate rapid development and deployment of customized solutions to access problems.
+- TCAT leverages novel tools, sensors, chips, interfaces, robots, actuators and open-source software that are inexpensive and readily available to facilitate rapid development and deployment of customized solutions to accessibility problems.

 - TCAT focuses on